-The only method that regards conservativeness is discussed in [12], but since the approach uses a depth buffer voxelization it can not give guarantees for concave regions.
+The method recently proposed in [23] uses a conservative depth buffer voxelization and an error bound mesh simplification phase.
+The output mesh is adaptive and almost everywhere manifold.
+It is conservative, but error bounds can not be given for all concave parts of the swept volume.
+This is the only method that regards conservativeness, but since the approach uses a depth buffer voxelization it can not give guarantees for concave regions.
 Moreover, it generates a very complex intermediate mesh, which limits the applicability of the approach.

 In summary, all listed approaches have the deficiency that they produce a highly over-tessellated mesh in the first place, which usually requires a post processing step that may annihilate possible guarantees.
-One can expect that most